Professional and Adj. Professor in I/O Psychology & Technology. Passion in Research of Data Applications and Human Technology Integration.

 Through the construction of the human nervous system in early development, 5 stages occur in developing neurons in the brain.
 These 5 stages or processes include:

 Ultimately, this is the process of producing cells/neurons, the movement and formation of neurons and glia, development of the axon and dendrite, through to the formation of the synapses between neurons (Kalat, 2013).
-Upon maturation of the nervous system, several perspectives begin to diverge in the scientific community, as this is the point where the nervous system sustains itself and affects cognitive functioning, learning, and behavior.
+Upon maturation of the nervous system, several perspectives begin to diverge in the scientific community.
+This is the point where the nervous system sustains itself and affects cognitive functioning, learning, and behavior.

 It is understood that genetics play a role in the construction and development of the human nervous system.
 As humans develop, there is an overproduction of neurons and apoptosis is a mechanism to systematically cause cell death to ensure an exact match of incoming axons to receiving cell (Kalat, 2013).
 Thus, the early stages of construction and development are vital in the normal maturation of humans, as genetic mutations can cause defects and the distortion of chemicals can cause issues such as impairment and learning disabilities.
 Therefore, as humans develop through adulthood, the nervous system can have profound impacts on their ability to see, hear, learn, and express emotion, among other things.